 In other words, even when the workload seems “fair and even”, it may not really be that way.

-It is important to ensure that employees understand that hours can not be compared with productivity.
+It is important to ensure that employees understand that work hours should not always be compared with productivity: In fact, even when working the same number of hours, two employees produce different results.

-The best way to do this is to praise the truly satisfying and successful performance of the project, regardless of the working hours.
+The best way to do this is to measure and share project performance that is genuinely satisfactory and successful, regardless of the number of hours worked.

 A project manager should pay attention to what people are realizing in practice and not just to the number of working hours.

-Or postpone the deadline of a certain activity in order to lighten the daily workload.
+- postpone the deadline for a particular task so as to lighten the daily workload.

 Also for the overall workload management, it is possible to follow the 80/20 rule.